-- (3) Report any incident involving alleged criminal 1or inappropriate 1 conduct by a guest 1or other person 1 to the appropriate law enforcement agency 1so that the law enforcement agency may make a determination as to whether to pursue criminal charges 1 and cooperate with any investigation undertaken by the law enforcement agency. - (4) Notify 1[all]1 hotel employees 1who are assigned to housekeeping or room service duties of the room in which an alleged incident occurred 1 of the presence and location of any guest named on the list in accordance with paragraph (1) of subsection b. of this section, and provide hotel employees, other than the hotel employee who activated the panic 1[button] device 1, the option of either servicing the guest room of a guest on the list with a partner hotel employee or opting out of servicing the room for the duration of the guest's stay at the hotel.
-The hotel employee who activated the panic 1[button] device 1 shall immediately be reassigned to a different work area away from the guest room of the guest for the duration of the guest's stay at the hotel. - c.
-The hotel employer shall develop and maintain a program, which may include written information, to educate hotel employees regarding the use of panic '[buttons] devices' and their rights in the event the hotel employees activate their '[buttons] devices', and to encourage hotel employees to activate panic '[buttons] devices' when appropriate. - d.
-The hotel employer shall advise guests of the panic 1[buttons] devices 1 it provides to hotel employees either by: - (1) requiring guests to acknowledge the policy as part of the hotel terms and conditions upon checking in to the hotel; or - (2) placing signs on the interior side of guest room doors in a prominent location and in large font, detailing the panic 1 [button] device 1 policy and the rights of hotel employees.
+- 2[(3)]2 Report any incident involving alleged criminal 2[1or inappropriate 1]2 conduct by a guest 1or other person 1 to the appropriate law enforcement agency 1so that the law enforcement agency may make a determination as to whether to pursue criminal charges 1 and cooperate with any investigation undertaken by the law enforcement agency. - 2[(4)] (3)2 Notify 1[all]1 hotel employees 1who are assigned to housekeeping or room service duties of the room in which an alleged incident occurred 1 of the presence and location of any guest named on the list in accordance with paragraph (1) of 2this 2 subsection 2[b. of this section]2, and provide hotel employees, other than the hotel employee who activated the panic 1[button] device 1, the option of either servicing the guest room of a guest on the list with a partner hotel employee or opting out of servicing the room for the duration of the guest's stay at the hotel.
+The hotel employee who activated the panic 1[button] device 1 shall immediately be reassigned to a different work area away from the guest room of the guest for the duration of the guest's stay at the hotel. - 2[c.] d.
+If an accused guest is convicted of a crime in connection with an incident brought to the attention of the hotel employer by the pressing of a panic device or otherwise reported by a hotel employee, the hotel may decline to provide occupancy to the guest. - e.2 The hotel employer shall develop and maintain a program, which may include written information, to educate hotel employees regarding the use of panic 1[buttons] devices1 and their rights in the event the hotel employees activate their 1[buttons] devices1, and to encourage hotel employees to activate panic 1[buttons] devices1 when appropriate. - 2[d.] f.2 The hotel employer shall advise guests of the panic 1[buttons] devices1 it provides to hotel employees either by: - (1) requiring guests to acknowledge the policy as part of the hotel terms and conditions upon checking in to the hotel; or - (2) placing signs on the interior side of guest room doors in a prominent location and in large font, detailing the panic 1[button] device 1 policy and the rights of hotel employees. - 4. a.
+A hotel employer who 1 [violates any provision of this act] does not provide a panic device to its employees pursuant to